 - Keep your baby away from smokers.
 Secondhand smoke increases the risk of SIDS.

 - Put your baby to sleep with a pacifier.
 But if your baby rejects the pacifier, don't force it.
 If the pacifier falls out during sleep, you don't have to replace it.
 If you're breastfeeding, wait until breastfeeding is firmly established.

 Newborns follow their own schedule.
 Over the next couple of weeks to months, you and your baby will begin to settle into a routine.

 It may take a few weeks for your baby's brain to know the difference between night and day.
 Unfortunately, there are no tricks to speed this up, but it helps to keep things quiet and calm during middle-of-the-night feedings and diaper changes.
 Try to keep the lights low and resist the urge to play with or talk to your baby.
 This will send the message that nighttime is for sleeping.
 If possible, let your baby fall asleep in the crib at night so your little one learns that it's the place for sleep.

 Don't try to keep your baby up during the day in the hopes that he or she will sleep better at night.
 Overly tired infants often have more trouble sleeping at night than those who've had enough sleep during the day.

 If your newborn is fussy it's OK to rock, cuddle, and sing as your baby settles down.
+Swaddling (wrapping the baby in a light blanket) can also help to soothe a crying baby.
 For the first months of your baby's life, "spoiling" is definitely not a problem.
 (In fact, newborns who are held or carried during the day tend to have less colic and fussiness.)

 While most parents can expect their newborn to sleep or catnap a lot during the day, the range of what is normal is quite wide.
 If you have questions about your baby's sleep, talk with your doctor.